-On power up, the Mantis automatically begins playing a video, either the Visual Circuits default or the last one programmed.
+On power up, the Mantis should automatically begin playing a video: either the Visual Circuits default or the last programmed.
 These videos are stored internally on the Mantis system hard drive.
 No CD or DVD is required.

-If there is power to the Mantis, but no video playback, run the Play Test File routine.
+If there is power to the Mantis, but no video playback, it is necessary to run the Play Test File routine.
 To access this test: